Privacy Policy

 We collect “Personal Information,” which is information that can be used to identify you individually.

-We collect the following Personal Information from Institution users, e.g. schools and school districts: full name, mailing address, email address, and the full names of students and their grade levels.
-During onboarding of Institution users, we collect administrator login details such as name, role, email address, and credentials for accessing the school dashboard.
+During onboarding for Institution users, we collect administrator login details, including name, role, email address, and credentials to access the school dashboard.
 Administrators may access the dashboard using secure login credentials or Single Sign-On (SSO), depending on their school’s configuration.
 SSO integrations are used solely for authentication and do not provide The Commons with access to any additional data beyond what is needed for authorized access.

 We also collect personal and organizational contact information from school or district representatives who engage in commercial transactions (including billing, contracting, and other similar transactions) with The Commons.
 This may include names, roles, email addresses, mailing addresses, billing contacts, and billing details such as ACH, purchase orders, or payment processing credentials.
 This information is never linked to student usage and is handled in accordance with applicable data privacy and security standards.

-B. Registration and Transactional Data
+B. Registration and Transactional Data for School and District Administrators

 If you are using our Site or Services, you are required to submit an email address, password, and additional Personal Information.
 We may collect and store access information related to your account.